mozilla-spidermonkey/jsparagus/README.md

     **Note:** This takes about 3 minutes to run on my laptop. jsparagus is slow.

+*   Run `./test.sh` to make sure things are working.

-    Then, to see parser run, try this:
+*   Then, to see parser run, try this:

     ```sh
     python -m js_parser.try_it
     ```

+*   The rust version of the JS parser can be generated using:

+    ```sh
+    cd client
+    python3 -m js_parser.generate_js_parser_tables --target=rust --progress -o client/src/parser_generated.rs
+    cargo run
+    ```

+    (The middle command is also in `client/update_parser_generated.sh`, so you don't have to remember the command every time)

 ## Limitations